noicaromike/noicaromike/README.md

 ## About Me

 <p>Funk-stack developer 🤘 — I’ve honed my skills through freelancing and solo projects, diving deep into all aspects of web development from planning to execution.
 I thrive on creating organized, scalable code that’s built for the long term, especially in startup environments where speed and adaptability are key — AKA a "tinker planner" 😉</p>
-<p>Sorry for being a little lazy 🤷‍♂️ — I like to build basic, readable code that even new devs can understand... but hey, it’s hard to generalize 😉.
-I focus on reusable functions and components so I can launch more projects with less effort 😎.</p>
 <p>Currently working at BizBox.inc</p>

 ## Availability